A Festival of Bones

 Armored Combat

-10:00 AM: List opens for authorizations and inspections
+9:00 AM: List opens for authorizations and inspections.

 11:00 AM: Round robin tournament, bring your best weapons form.
 Number of pools determined by number of entrants.

-The list field will remain open for pick-ups until 30 minutes prior to Court.
+The list field will remain open for pick-ups until 4:00 PM.
+At which time all participants are asked to help with field teardown.

 Armored Marshal in Charge: Master Galfrid atte Grene (galfridattegrene@gmail.com)